A Dangerous Rash: Causes, Symptoms and Treatments of Kawasaki Disease

 Aftercare is usually only daily low-dose aspirin until an echocardiogram is done for follow-up in 4 to 6 weeks (US and Canada).
 Aspirin can usually be terminated at that point.
 The echo test is repeated a year later in Canada for follow-up.

-NOTE: Other immunizations should wait until the child is well, because they may be ineffective until then (consult with your own healthcare practitioner on this).
-Make sure the child is not around those with Chicken Pox while taking aspirin, because this is the worst scenario for Reye's Syndrome to occur.
+- Make sure the child is not around those with Chicken Pox while taking aspirin, because this is the worst scenario for Reye's Syndrome to occur.
 Ask your doctor about he aspirin if you have any concerns.

 Preventive techniques will become clearer as science nails down the connection with Far Eastern viruses.
 Many things are coming across the Pacific Ocean to us, including sands form the Gobi Desert, so suspecting airborne virus travelers is not unwarranted.